Back to Students

 Step 3: They enroll you in a course

-Your courses appear under Log > Courses in the toolbar menu.
-Course progress tracking becomes available under Log > Course Progress, showing your stages, lessons, and completion percentage.
+Your course becomes available under Courses in the menu, and course progress tracking becomes available under Log > Course Progress, showing your stages, lessons, and completion percentage.

 5. Explore the app